pkuzw/Introduction-to-Algorithm-CLRS/README.md

 Introduction-to-Algorithm-CLRS
 ==============================

-Practice after reasding some chapters.
+Practice after reading chapters in CLRS.

-I wrote some exercise after read some chapters in CLRS.
-I hope it's useful for me in the future.
+I wrote these exercise after studying some chapters in CLRS.
+I hope it's helpful for my programming skills.